richelle89ss/Colligere/Cheat Sheets/README.md

-# Cheatsheets for every languages
+# Cheat Sheets for every languages